Eligible service members and veterans can utilize the VA loan program to purchase a home with no down payment.

-It’s far and away one of the VA loan program’s most notable benefits: VA loans do not require a down payment.
+It’s far and away one of the most notable VA loan benefits: VA loans don't require a down payment.

 But it’s also a perk that arouses skepticism.
 “What’s the catch?”
 “How much is that going to cost me?”

-Let’s put those suspicions to rest with a thorough discussion of the VA loan program, and an explanation of why VA loans do not require a down payment.
+Let’s put those suspicions to rest with a thorough discussion of the VA loan program, and an explanation of some why some VA borrowers can get a VA loan with a $0 down payment.

 But a portion of every VA loan is backed by the federal government.
 As long as lenders follow VA guidelines, a piece of every VA loan is guarded by a federal safety net.
 If a service member defaults on a loan, the federal government agrees to pay the lender back for at least a portion of the loss.
 This backing is known as the “VA Loan Guaranty.”